tehckisnow/tehckisnow.github.io/wake/README.md

 look at, get, take, drop, go, use, inv/inventory/i,

 Updates:

+sep 16th, 2018
+-FIXED GET ALL!!!
+-split "all" check in get to it's own function, getAll()

 sep 15th, 2018
 -drop all returns error if inv is empty